 In certain cases, generous landowners will donate property to the Delaware Highlands Conservancy for resale to benefit our conservation and education work.
 Here is what you need to know:

 - Donated properties range in size, some just a few acres.

 - Conservancy staff and board evaluate the donated property; if it is deemed to be of long-term conservation value, the property will be protected with a conservation easement prior to selling it to a conservation buyer.

-- All proceeds from the sale are applied to our conservation work throughout the Upper Delaware River region.
+- All proceeds from the sale of tradelands are applied to our conservation work throughout the Upper Delaware River region.